 Six solar farms under construction near our Easton facility in Maine will provide over 50% of the site's electricity needs.
-The solar farms are scheduled for
+The solar farms are scheduled for completion in 2023.

-Our Balcarce plant in Argentina renewable electricity through the purchasing of wind power.

-In South Africa, Delmas and Springs progressed their onsite solar initiatives. and our plants in India continued to use purchased wind energy.
+Our Balcarce plant in Argentina moved to almost 100% renewable electricity through the purchasing of wind power.
+In South Africa, Delmas and Springs progressed their onsite solar initiatives, and our plants in India continued to use purchased wind energy.
 In Poland, our Strzelin plant came online with its solar energy project, which now provides approximately 25% of the site's electricity needs, with renewable electricity certificates accounting for the remaining 75%.